Skip to main content

 Program Scope and Objectives

-1. Purpose: This IRM contains guidelines for campus personnel who classify CAT-A referrals to identify and select Exam workload.
+1. Purpose: This IRM contains guidelines for campus personnel who classify CAT-A referrals and provide determinations that may result in selection of Exam workload.

-2. Audience: These guidelines and procedures apply to SB/SE and W&I Exam employees who are responsible for the reviewing CAT-A referrals, identifying audit potential, and selecting cases for Correspondence and Field examinations.
+2. Audience: These guidelines and procedures apply to Small Business/Self-Employed (SB/SE), Taxpayer Services (TS), and other Business Operating Division (BOD) Exam employees who are responsible for reviewing CAT-A referrals, identifying audit potential, and selecting cases for Correspondence and Field examinations.

 3. Policy Owner: Small Business/Self-Employed (SB/SE), Campus Examination and Field Support (CEFS).